 The crisis caused by Covid-19 is impacting all of us.
 For some, this impact is catastrophic: People no longer have access to food to feed their families; people on the breadline, in insecure work and zero-hour contracts have no safety net to fall back on; and others are more isolated than ever before.

 How can you help?
-Continue reading for ways to help others from your home or in your local community.
+Review IICF UK Week of Giving Projects Available Year-Round for opportunities to volunteer virtually with IICF grant recipient charities, and continue reading for other ways to help people from your home or in your local community.
 For volunteer safety guidelines please visit the NCVO website.

 Connect to charities needing volunteers & resources